midhunkalarikkal/FullDomain/Notes/Nodejs.md

 ----------------
 However, there are cases where the optimized machine code becomes invalid.
 This can happen if the assumptions made during optimization are violated.
 For instance, if a function is optimized for adding two numbers (e.g., integers) and later encounters inputs that are strings or characters, the optimized code might no longer be valid.

 When such a mismatch occurs, de-optimization happens.
-The V8 engine discards the optimized code and falls back to the original bytecode, which is executed by the Ignition Interpreter.
+The V8 engine discards the optimized hot code and falls back to the original bytecode, which is executed by the Ignition Interpreter.
 The engine can then adapt to the new input type, ensuring correct execution while trading off some performance.